urbancamo/urbancamo.github.io/casio-basic/doc/part-5-data-bank-function.md

 **FORMAT**: `RESTORE# "object string", {0 or 1}, {line number or # program area number`

-The abover format designates a jump to the specified line number or program area number for the next [READ#](commands/READ_HASH.md) or [WRITE#](commands/WRITE_HASH.md) operation when the specified object string does not exist.
+The above format designates a jump to the specified line number or program area number for the next [READ#](commands/READ_HASH.md) or [WRITE#](commands/WRITE_HASH.md) operation when the specified object string does not exist.

-`WRITE#` ─────────────────────────
+---
+### WRITE#

 The [WRITE#](commands/WRITE_HASH.md) command is used within a program to rewrite or delete DATA BANK data.